ligato/cn-infra/docs/tutorials/02_plugin-deps.md

 }
 ```

+For more details on the Log API see [infra/logging/log_api.go](https://github.com/ligato/cn-infra/blob/master/logging/log_api.go).

-Let's load configuration from a file.
-By default, the name of the config file will be
+Now, let's load configuration from a file.
+By default, the name of the config file
-derived from the plugin name with extension `.conf`.
-In our case, the configuration
+will be derived from the plugin name with extension `.conf`.
+In our case, the
-file name will be `helloworld.conf`.
+configuration file name will be `helloworld.conf`.

 ```go
 type Config struct {